Last updated July 2026

 How long is the Blue Lake Track?

-5.5 kilometres as a loop, taking 1.5–2 hours at an easy walking pace.
+5.5 km as a full loop, taking 1.5–2 hours at an easy pace.

-Can you swim at Blue Lake (Tikitapu)?
+Can you swim at Lake Tikitapu?

 Where is the Blue Lake Track?

-9 kilometres south-east of Rotorua, off SH30 (the Rotorua–Whakatāne highway).
+9 km south-east of Rotorua off Tarawera Road.
 Allow about 15 minutes driving time from the city centre.

 Is the Blue Lake Track a loop?